 One of the best things to eat in Malta are Pastizzi.
 These are basically little Maltese hand pies; fluffy pastry stuffed with ricotta cheese or other yummy things.
 They are delicious and super cheap; the place I went sold them for 0.50 euros.
 While one wouldn’t be considered a meal, it’s a great snack if you are feeling hungry mid-day.

 When it comes to alcoholic drinks, Malta is actually quite affordable.
 Maybe not so much at the nice cafes in Sliema overlooking Valetta, but in restaurants and in the bars and clubs, alcohol is quite affordable.
-Malta is also known for its wine and you can buy bottles of wine from local wineries for 10 euros or less.
+Malta is also known for its wine and you can buy bottles of wine from local wineries for pretty cheap.

 3 Days in Malta: The Top Things to See in Malta